openjs-foundation/cross-project-council/GOVERNANCE.md

 * Add the member to the `cpc-private` email list and directory by opening a PR against the [OpenJS Foundation directory](https://github.com/openjs-foundation/directory-private/blob/master/groups/cross-project-council.yml)
 * Introduce the new member at the next CPC meeting.

-Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise.
+_Note: Former Voting members whose terms have just ended will automatically become Regular members, unless they indicate otherwise._

+## Definition of an Active OpenJS Collaborator

+### To be considered An active OpenJS Collaborator, one of the following is required:

+- An active member of a project community or collaboration space which is defined as having recent, sustained contributions to the project during the past 90 days.
+- A demonstrated level of contribution to the CPC's work (meetings, issues, pull-requests) as an observer during the past 30 days.

 ## Approving Project Charters